atarisafari/GuildApp/API.md

 On Success:
   {
     "token": (
-                Will return a Json Web Token which you will use for further API requests.
+                A Json Web Token which you will use for further API requests.
                 When decoded the body of the token will contain the following:
                 {
                   "username" : $username,